hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Cloud Code and the Test Harness/Scheduling Cloud Code.md

 * Schedule a Module script via the [SparkScheduler](/API Documentation/Cloud Code API/Utilities/SparkScheduler.md) Cloud Code object.
 * Use one of the predefined system schedulers.

-## Scheduling a script via the SparkScheduler object
+## Scheduling a Script via the SparkScheduler Object

 Suppose you want to allow your players to plant virtual seeds within the game world and for the seed to grow into a plant after a given amount of time has passed.